matsurinoyama/matsurinoyama/README.md

 ## Hey there!👋🏽

-- 👨🏽‍💻 Currently participating in the February 2023 Piscine at 42 Kuala Lumpur
+- 👨🏽‍💻 Currently working full time as a Multimedia Designer [@dp9studio](https://github.com/dp9studio)
-- 👶🏽 Just started learning C
+- 👶🏽 Just started learning C & Python
 - 🍣🥐 Right now a bit lost on whether to study in Japan or in France

 ### Languages: